 - 2011: $195,000

-Catch-up contributions allow taxpayers who are at least 50 years of age to contribute up to $1,000 more annually.
+Catch-up contributions allow taxpayers at least 50 years old to contribute up to $1,000 more annually.

 For most taxpayers, contributions are made throughout the year, so some taxpayers may end up contributing more than is allowed.
 Furthermore, because contributions are limited by the employee's income or by the business income of the employer, the amount that can actually be contributed may not be known until the end of the year.
 Excess contributions must be withdrawn by a certain time, usually by the due date of the return for the tax year, including extensions; otherwise, they may be subject to a tax penalty, such as the 6% excise tax that is assessed on excess contributions to IRAs.

 Tax Warning! — Excess Contributions to Self-Directed IRAs in the Form of Paid Expenses

 Self-directed IRAs allow the account owner to invest in riskier investments, such as rental properties.
 Although this can be advantageous, only money in the IRA can be used to cover potential expenses related to the properties.
 Expenses paid directly by the taxpayer will be considered an IRA contribution.

 There are also some income limits for contributing to certain retirement plans, which vary according to the type of plan and by the year of contribution.
 Moreover, there are special rules regarding highly compensated and key employees, defined as employees with at least the following inflation-adjusted minimum incomes:

 - control employee, compensation-based: